appbaseio/Docs/content/docs/reactivesearch/v4/advanced/seo-checklist.md

 Therefore, your mobile and desktop sites must share the same content, structured data, title, and description meta tags.

+ReactiveSearch components are mobile friendly out-of-the-box 😎🤝, if the user chooses to render custom UI then it is the responsibility of the user to handle the responsiveness of the components.

 ## Your site is using a pre-rendering technique

 The first question is, "Why do we even need to pre-render an HTML page"?